Qarj/WebImblaze/MANUAL.md

 <br />

-<a name="globaljumpbacks"></a>
 #### globaljumpbacks

-Limits the number of times the retryfromstep parameter is followed.
+Limits the number of times the checkpoint parameter is invoked.
 Stops tests potentially running forever.

 If not present, defaulted to 20.

 <br />

-<a name="configautoretry"></a>
-#### autoretry
+#### autoretry - config

 Sets how many times to automatically retry a failed test step.

-If a retry or retryfromstep parameter is present, that will take preference.
+If a retry parameter is present, or checkpoint is active, that will take preference.

 If not present, auto retry defaults to off.